A culture for jeans like no other

 “There were many reasons to select Amsterdam as our location,” Andrew Olah, founder of the Kingpins Show, explains.
 “The most salient reason was the chance to collaborate with the House of Denim and share Amsterdam’s energy towards blue jeans.”
 He’s referring to none other than the House of Denim Project, a sustainability-focused initiative that trains people for fashion careers through its Jean School, a denim museum and a research centre that studies issues related to water, chemicals and recycling.

-This organisation is also a key part of the city’s expanding denim hub, which includes the HQ of high-street giant G-Star Raw, famed for its unwashed, untreated denim.
-“Amsterdam is a brilliant place to set up, because there is a culture for jeans like in no other place and a jeans school to supply a long term flow of educated jeans lovers,” explains Olah.
+This organisation is also a key part of the city’s expanding denim hub, which includes the headquarters of high-street giant G-Star Raw, Calvin Klein and Tommy Hilfiger.
+“Amsterdam is a brilliant place to set up, because there is a culture for jeans like in no other place and a school to supply a long-term flow of educated jeans lovers,” says Olah.

-However, fast fashion – the trend for shifting styles swiftly from catwalk to high street – “has taken over a significant amount of branded business, allowing consumers to treat denim as disposable fashion.
+However, fast fashion – the trend for shifting styles swiftly from the catwalk to the high street – “has taken over a significant amount of branded business, allowing consumers to treat denim as disposable fashion.
 This has given jeans a wider reach in consumers’ closets and made ‘traditional jeans’ more significant and special.
 At the same time, it seems the industry is beginning to get serious about its negative impact on the environment.”

 He also sees more significant changes ahead for a trade that has not yet felt the full impact of the digital economy.
-“I see huge change coming.
-Years ago, we all read magazines and news on paper, whereas now we read digits.
+“I see huge change coming,” Olah says.
+“Years ago, we all read magazines and news on paper, whereas now we read [things on the web].
 We see movies on our computers.
 We buy more and more online.
-The world is changing and our industry has yet to make the changes.”
+The world is changing, and our industry has yet to make the changes.”